matthewscharles/instrument-maker/README.md

 ### MaKey MaKey
+The [MaKey MaKey](https://makeymakey.com/) is an interface enabling physical interface building through crocodile clip connections and conductive materials.

-This should be plug and play: use the im.keypress and im.makeymakey objects to experiment!
+Using the MaKey MaKey should be plug and play: use the im.keypress and im.makeymakey objects to experiment!

 ### Touch Board
-Use a Bare Conductive Touch Board set to generic_midi_controller.
-This will connect to im.electrode and im.tb
+Use a [Bare Conductive Touch Board](https://www.bareconductive.com/shop/touch-board/) set to `generic_midi_controller` and load the Touch Board as a MIDI interface in Pure Data.
+The sensors will appear as continuous controls via `im.electrode`and `im.tb`.

+### Bela

+[Bela](https://bela.io/) is an environment including hardware for low-latency sensor interactions, and was part of the inspiration for this framework (particularly a continuity between switch and continuous control).

+See the installation notes below for details on how to use it — this is currently untested!

 ### MIDI controllers
 Set your MIDI controller to CC 0-7 on channel 1.
 This should work with im.sensor in the same way as our custom boards.